Governor Pen Portrait's

 Brian Payne

 I am a retired senior manager with 40 years’ experience as an Executive Director and Chief Executive in the public and private health care sectors with local, national and international organisations, including 10 years as an Executive Director of the Heath Sector Skills Council.
 This has given me a good insight into developing and maintaining skills for employment and of the vital importance of primary, secondary and tertiary education in preparing young people for work.
-I have been a governor of Chipping Ongar Primary School since 2013 including a period as Chair of Governors and currently am the Vice Chair of Governors.
+I have been a governor of Chipping Ongar Primary School since 2013 including a period as Chair of Governors and Vice Chair .
 This has given me experience of primary education and of the need to develop high level learning skills right at the beginning of a young person’s education.
-In 2016 I joined the Governing Board of The Ongar Academy and I became Chair of Governors in 2022.
+In 2016 I joined the Governing Board of The Ongar Academy and was Chair of Governors from 2022-2025.
 I am committed to the children of our local community getting an excellent educational experience at primary school, secondary school and beyond, to give them the best possible life and employment skills.
-I am married with two children and four grandchildren, two of whom go to Chipping Ongar Primary School.
+I am married with two children and four grandchildren.
 My wife, who is a retired independent social worker, is also committed to supporting local education and has also been a governor of Chipping Ongar Primary School for many years.

 David Sykes